UniFormal/uniformal.github.io/doc/setup/index.md

 sbt mmt/deploy
 ```

-This should create many files, in particular the file `mmt.jar` in the folder `../deploy/`.
+This creates many files, in particular the file `mmt.jar` in the folder `../deploy/`.
 Change to that directory:
 ```
 cd ../deploy/
 ```